Maxim D. Shrayer: Critical/biographical writing and literary translations

 Shrayer has authored, co-authored, edited, or co-edited more than thirty books in English and Russian.
 He has translated into English poetry and prose by over forty authors, many of them Jewish-Russian writers, including four books of fiction by his father, David Shrayer-Petrov, which he edited and cotranslated: Jonah and Sarah, Autumn in Yalta, Dinner with Stalin, and Doctor Levitin.

-A scholar of Vladimir Nabokov, Ivan Bunin, Jewish-Russian literature, Russian Jewry, and Soviet literature, and a cultural historian of the Shoah, Shrayer has published extensively on émigré culture and various aspects of multilingual and multicultural identities in 19th and 20th century literature.
+A scholar of Vladimir Nabokov, Ivan Bunin, Jewish-Russian literature, Russian Jewry, and Soviet literature, and a cultural historian of the Shoah, Shrayer has published extensively on émigré culture and various aspects of multilingual and multicultural identities in 19th- and 20th-century literature.

-His book "Russian Poet-Soviet Jew" (2000) was the first study focused on Jewish literary identity in the early Soviet decades.
-With his father, David Shrayer-Petrov, Shrayer coauthored the first book about the avant-garde poet Genrikh Sapgir.
+His book Russian Poet-Soviet Jew (2000) was the first study focused on Jewish literary identity in the early Soviet decades.
+With his father, David Shrayer-Petrov, Shrayer co-authored the first book about the avant-garde poet Genrikh Sapgir.
 Shrayer's Russian-language study, Bunin i Nabokov: Istoriia sopernichestva (Bunin and Nabokov.
-A History of Rivalry) has been a best-seller in Russia and has gone through four editions.
+A History of Rivalry), has been a best-seller in Russia and has gone through four editions.

 For the two-volume Anthology of Jewish-Russian Literature: Two Centuries of a Dual Identity in Prose and Poetry, 1801-2001, which showcases over 130 authors, Shrayer received the National Jewish Book Award in the Eastern European Studies category in 2007.
 In 2018 he published another anthology, Voices of Jewish-Russian Literature, to feature over 80 authors.

-In 2012 Shrayer was awarded a Guggenheim Fellowship for his research on Jewish poets and witnesses to the Shoah—a topic he investigated in his book I SAW IT: Ilya Selvinsky and the Legacy of Bearing Witness to the Shoah (2013) and in recent articles.
+In 2012 Shrayer was awarded a Guggenheim Fellowship for his research on Jewish poets and witnesses to the Shoah, a topic he investigated in his book I SAW IT: Ilya Selvinsky and the Legacy of Bearing Witness to the Shoah (2013) and in articles.

 His book With or Without it: The Prospect for Russia's Jews, examines Russia's dwindling yet still vibrant Jewish community.